-Local Transportation Funds

-Local Transportation Funds are generated by the applicable local government (County, City, special districts) under tax and fee sources as briefly outlined below.
-The table below also outlines taxing authority that has not been enacted and the amount that could be generated for each source.

-Local Option Motor Fuels Tax

-- " County governments are authorized to levy up to 12 cents of local option motor fuel taxes in the form of three separate levies. - The first is a tax of 1 cent on every net gallon of motor and diesel fuel sold within a county. ("Ninth-Cent Fuel Tax") - The second is a tax of 1 to 6 cents on every net gallon of motor and diesel fuel sold within a county. - The third tax is a 1 to 5 cent levy upon every net gallon of motor fuel sold within a county, and diesel fuel is not subject to this tax. - " The first two taxes above can be authorized by an ordinance adopted by a majority vote of the governing body or voter approval in a countywide referendum, and the proceeds are used to fund specified transportation expenditures.

-The third tax may be levied by an ordinance adopted by a majority plus one vote of the membership of the governing body or voter approval in a countywide referendum, and the proceeds are used for transportation expenditures needed to meet the requirements of the capital improvements element of an adopted local government comprehensive plan.

-Charter County and Regional Transportation System Surtax

-- Each charter county that has adopted a charter, each county the government of which is consolidated with that of one or more municipalities, and each county that is within or under an interlocal agreement with a regional transportation or transit authority, may levy the Charter County and Regional Transportation System Surtax (sales tax) at a rate of up to 1 percent. - " The levy is subject to approval by a majority vote of the county's electorate or by a charter amendment approved by a majority vote of the county's electorate. - " Generally, the tax proceeds are for the development, construction, operation, and maintenance of fixed guideway rapid transit systems, bus systems, on-demand transportation services, and roads and bridges.

-Local Government Infrastructure Surtax

-- This Surtax may be levied at the rate of 0.5 or 1 percent pursuant to an ordinance enacted by a majority vote of the county's governing body and approved by voters in a countywide referendum. - " Generally, the proceeds must be expended to finance, plan, and construct infrastructure; acquire land for public recreation, conservation, or protection of natural resources; or finance the closure of local government-owned solid waste landfills that have been closed or are required to be closed by order of the Department of Environmental Protection (DEP).
+- The third tax is a 1 to 5 cent levy upon every net gallon of motor fuel sold within a county, and diesel fuel is not subject to this tax. - The first two taxes above can be authorized by an ordinance adopted by a majority vote of the governing body or voter approval in a countywide referendum, and the proceeds are used to fund specified transportation expenditures. - The third tax may be levied by an ordinance adopted by a majority plus one vote of the membership of the governing body or voter approval in a countywide referendum, and the proceeds are used for transportation expenditures needed to meet the requirements of the capital improvements element of an adopted local government comprehensive plan. - O Charter County and Regional Transportation System Surtax Each charter county that has adopted a charter, each county the government of which is consolidated with that of one or more municipalities, and each county that is within or under an interlocal agreement with a regional transportation or transit authority, may levy the Charter County and Regional Transportation System Surtax (sales tax) at a rate of up to 1 percent.
+Duval County/City of Jacksonville has implemented 0.5% of the up to 1 percent available for the Charter County and Regional Transportation System Surtax. - The levy is subject to approval by a majority vote of the county's electorate or by a charter amendment approved by a majority vote of the county's electorate. - Generally, the tax proceeds are for the development, construction, operation, and maintenance of fixed guideway rapid transit systems, bus systems, ondemand transportation services, and roads and bridges. - O Local Government Infrastructure Surtax This Surtax may be levied at the rate of 0.5 or 1 percent pursuant to an ordinance enacted by a majority vote of the county's governing body and approved by voters in a countywide referendum.
+Duval County/City of Jacksonville has implemented 0.5 percent of the available 1 percent. - Generally, the proceeds must be expended to finance, plan, and construct infrastructure; acquire land for public recreation, conservation, or protection of natural resources; finance the closure of local government-owned solid waste landfills that have been closed or are required to be closed by order of the Department of Environmental Protection (DEP). - o The table below provides a summary of the current local taxes levied for transportation and infrastructure purposes in Duval County/City of Jacksonville.
+The amounts shown in the table reflect the amount that could be levied by Duval County/City of Jacksonville by tax source should a decision be made to pursue these available funding sources.

-Table 1 below provides the annual amounts being levied by each county for the categories discussed above.
-If Duval County does not levy a particular tax, the estimates below show the unrealized annual revenue that could be generated should the additional tax be enacted.

-Table 1: Duval County Tax Levies

-Local Option Gas Tax (Per Gallon) Local Discretionary Sales Surtax County Ninth-Cent Tax 1-6 Cents 1-5 Cents Local Option Infrastructure Sales Tax Charter County Transit Surtax Small County Surtax Duval 0/1 - \$4.71M unrealized 6/6 - \$32.9M 0/5 - \$21.9M unrealized Yes - 0.5% - \$81M - 0.5% unrealized Yes - 0.5% - \$81M, 0.5% unrealized N/A
+County Local Option Gas Tax (Per Gallon) Local Discretionary Sales Surtax Ninth- Cent Tax 1-6 Cents 1-5 Cents Local Option Infrastructure Sales Tax Charter County Transit Surtax Small County Surtax Duval 0/1 - \$4.68M unrealized 6/6 - \$32.6M 0/5 - \$21.7M unrealized Yes - 0.5% - \$95.8M - 0.5% \$95.8M unrealized Yes - 0.5% - \$98.5M, 0.5% \$95.8M unrealized N/A

-^{}Amounts above based on FY 2016 estimates published by the Florida Office of Economic and Demographic Research and reflect the estimated annual amount generated for this source.
+^{}Amounts above based on FY 2018 estimates published by the Florida Office of Economic and Demographic Research and reflect the estimated annual amount generated for this source.